Over Norton Park: History

+It was inherited by John Dawkins (1915–2010), the father of the biologist Richard Dawkins.
+Under John Dawkins' management it became a single commercial farm which he farmed himself, and the big house was split into flats.

 The passing of Over Norton to another branch of the Dawkins family went back to the line of another son of Henry Dawkins III, Clinton George Augustus Dawkins (1808–1871).
 He was the great-grandfather of John Dawkins.